mikrono/tModLoaderWiki_kr_ko/IEntitySource.md

 * An armor set bonus spawning a projectile: Not properly definable for modded ones, use `player.GetSource_Misc("SetBonus_MySetName")`
 * Spawning things in `ModItem.UseItem`, or any `ModItem` not covered elsewhere: `player.GetSource_ItemUse(Item)`
 * Player spawning Projectiles in `ModItem.Shoot` should use the `source` passed into the method
-* `Player.QuickSpawnItem` usage for a bag type item should use `player.GetSource_OpenItem(itemtype)`
 * Tile dropping an item, such as in ModTile.KillMultiTile or ModTile.Drop, should use `new EntitySource_TileBreak(i, j)`
-* Player spawning an item due to dropping or being unable to recover an item from a UISlot (player.GetItem overflow) should use `player.GetSource_Misc("PlayerDropItemCheck")`
+* Player spawning an item due to dropping or being unable to recover an item from a UISlot (player.GetItem overflow) should use `new EntitySource_OverfullInventory(player)`

 # Retrieving Information from IEntitySource
 Using the information provided by `IEntitySource` is the other half of the purpose of this feature.
 There are various methods available that provide the source to the modder, all called `OnSpawn`.